adityagoyal204/Notification_System/README.md

 Service API

-- `handleNotification(msg, serviceId)`: Used to send msg from service to the Notifier, it acts as a 1st point of contact which recieves the msg and serviceId and then directs it to the appropriate recievers.
+- `handleNotification(msg, serviceId)`: Used to send msg from service to the Notifier, it acts as a 1st point of contact which recieves the msg and serviceId and then directs it to the appropriate recievers/users.

 User API